Junior wives of Krishna: Captivity and release

 Narakasura was the king of Pragjyotisha.
-He was the demon (asura) son of Vishnu's boar avatar Varaha and the earth-goddess Bhumi (Prithvi).
+He was the demon (asura) son of Vishnu's boar avatar Varaha and the earth-goddess Bhumi.
 As the son of Bhumi, he was also called Bhauma or Bhaumasura (asura suffix appended).
-He conquered the three worlds: heaven, earth and underworld.
+He conquered the three worlds: heaven, earth, and the underworld.
 On earth, he captured 16,000 princesses of defeated nations.
-In heaven, he stole the earrings of Aditi, mother of Indra - the king of gods and heaven.
+In heaven, he stole the earrings of Aditi, mother of Indra - the king of the devas and heaven.
 In the underworld, he seized the imperial umbrella of Varuna, the god of the waters.

 The captive women were imprisoned at Audaka on the top of the mountain Maniparvata in his kingdom.
 Various demons including the five-headed Mura and his seven sons guarded the kingdom's gates.
 Narakasura's ten sons guarded the women.